Sermons @ OCC

 This three-week series explores the first four chapters of Matthew, revealing Jesus as the long-awaited Promised King, and inviting us to examine our response to Christ’s kingship.
 He is the Lion of Judah!

-This seven-week series covers several chapters in the book of Joshua and examines a time of transition within the nation of Israel.
+This nine-week series covers several chapters in the book of Joshua and examines a time of transition within the nation of Israel.
 It depicts our seasons of uncertainty, obedience, and victory, as well as the freedom we have in Christ.
 This series will instruct believers in how to react to life transitions and encourage us to have courage and not fear.

 This Christmas series looks at prophetic songs of worship and adoration of Christ in the Old Testament, and songs and prayers sung in the wake of the fulfillment of the Old Testament prophecies in the New Testament.